Closing down the UK’s ivory trade

 Wildlife Crime Initiative

-Launched in 2014, the Wildlife Crime Initiative is a long-term, collaborative initiative between us and TRAFFIC.
+Launched in 2014, the Wildlife Crime Initiative is a long-term, collaborative initiative between us and TRAFFIC, the wildlife trade monitoring network.
 By strategically using each organisation’s specific skills and resources, the initiative plays a key role in urgent global efforts to address the poaching crisis by expanding the scope and impact of our work on wildlife crime.

 Wildlife Law Enforcer of the Year